 central figure in both Testaments.
 From the beginning, God promised

-- Share your personal testimony and saturate it with the Scripture.
+the coming of the Messiah.
+Share your personal testimony and saturate it with the Scripture.
 Underscore

 the crucial difference between being a religious person and being